skodak/mdc/README.md

 Instead of environmental variables it is also possible to supply extra compose configuration file.

-Adding or modifying project `mdc-compose.yml` file requires full MDC rebuild.
+Before making changes in configuration you should call `mdc-down` and afterward you must call `mdc-rebuild` to activate the changes.
+If you want to keep your existing data then use `mdc-backup mybackupname` first and after rebuild restore data using `mdc-restore mybackupname`.

-For example this `mdc-compose.yml` adds adminer to project:
+For example this `mdc-compose.yaml` adds adminer to project:

 ```yaml
 services: